A Guide To Vacation Rental Management And Advertising

-VRBO or Airbnb?
+On VRBO or Airbnb?
 Are you ready to manage your Airbnb listing yourself?
 Or hire a company to do all the cleaning, minor repairs, and emergency visit?
-Do you know which of these – if either of them – is the best site to list your vacation rentals?
+Do you know which of these – if either of them – are the best site to list your vacation rentals on?
 At an overall level, the fee structure is the major difference between the two major players.

 With VRBO, you are able to either choose an 8 percent per-booking fee or pay a yearly annual subscription fee for listing your rentals.
 The best way to determine which one is best is by estimating the number of bookings that you will get.
 VRBO recommends a yearly subscription for property owners who are expecting to rent their house for over six weeks per year.
 With Airbnb, property owners pay a percentage of each booking in exchange for hosting their rental properties on the website.

 4. Great photos are key.
 Learn how to do them properly.

 The high influx of vacation rental properties on sites such as Airbnb and VRBO have created an environment where only properties with professional photography – not just taking photos with a smartphone – will truly stand out.
 It goes beyond photography equipment.
 You also must develop a good eye for producing enticing, brilliant photos.
 Your photos need to be optimized for a rental listing.

 The following are some effective ways to achieve this:

 - Learn how to use composite lighting methods.
 It is an excellent way to show off the beautiful interior of a room and the incredible view outside the windows, in one photo.
 No overexposed natural light or washed-out colors.

 - Consider how to best assemble your photos.
 There needs to be a good flow to help prospective guests understand how the rooms connect with one another.